Manor of Bradwall: Latham of Bradwall (19th century)

 The Latham family owned the Bradwall estate for three generations.
-John Latham (1761–1843) was a physician who became President of the Royal College of Physicians His sons were John Latham (1787–1853), a magistrate and poet, and Peter Mere Latham (1789–1875), a physician.
-Latham senior's grandson George William Latham (1827–1886), was an English landowner, barrister and a Liberal politician.
+John Latham (1761–1843) was a physician who became President of the Royal College of Physicians.
+His sons were John Latham (1787–1853), a magistrate and poet, and Peter Mere Latham (1789–1875), a physician.
+Latham senior's grandson George William Latham (1827–1886) was an English landowner, barrister and Liberal politician.
 When his wife died two years later, in November 1888, the estate was sold to Thomas Barlow, Esq. of Torkington, near Stockport.
 The Latham coat of arms features an eagle preying on a child (see illustration for details).

-Barlow Baronetcy of Bradwall Hall (20th century)
+Barlow Baronetcy of Bradwall Hall (20th–21st centuries)

 The Barlow baronetcy of Bradwall was created on 20 July 1907 for John Emmott Barlow (1857–1932), a successful businessman and Liberal Member of Parliament representing Frome.
 The second baronet was his son, John Denman Barlow (1898–1986), a member of parliament for Eddisbury and Middleton and Prestwich.
-Sir John Barlow's brother, Thomas Bradwall Barlow (1900–1988), was a director of the family firm, Bradwall (F.M.S) Rubber Estate, Ltd. which developed rubber plantations in what was then British Malaya.
-The present baronet, since 1986, is Sir John Kemp Barlow, 3rd Bt. (b.
-1934).
+Sir John Barlow's brother, Thomas Bradwall Barlow, was a director of the family firm, Bradwall (F.M.S) Rubber Estate, Ltd. which developed rubber plantations in what was then British Malaya.
+The present baronet, since 1986, is Sir John Kemp Barlow, 3rd Bt.